-During the 1950’s, Aultmore was one of the first distilleries to pioneer a form of recycling that is still in widespread use today… During whisky production, barley which has been malted and milled is mixed with warm water and stirred in a large vessel called a Mashtun.
-During this procedure, sugar within the barley dissolves and is collected as a kind of syrupy liquid, or Wort, and sent to the next stage of production where yeast will be added, causing fermentation and creating alcohol.
+During the 1950’s, Aultmore was one of the first distilleries to pioneer a form of recycling that is still in widespread use today… During the production process, malted and milled barley which is mixed with warm water and stirred in a large vessel called a Mashtun.
+During this procedure, sugar within the barley dissolves into a kind of syrupy liquid, or Wort, and sent to be fermented into alcohol.
 Back in the mashtun however, the leftover barley residue, known as draff, is collected and sold to local farmers as Cattle feed.
 Aultmore is said to have been among the first to adopt this practice but today they are certainly not alone, with a similar process in place at almost every distillery in Scotland.

-Most of Aultmore’s output goes into Dewar’s blends but there has been a single malt available since 2004.
+Most of Aultmore’s output goes into Dewar’s blends a single malt has been available since around 2004.
 While currently there are only three official bottlings available at 12, 21 and 25 years old, Aultmore can often be found in the ranges of independent bottlers like Morrison MacKay.

-Morrison Mackay are a Perthshire based, family owned bottler of whisky.
+Morrison Mackay are a Perthshire based, family owned, independent bottler.
 They specialise in sourcing and bottling single malt from all over Scotland which they release under their Carn Mor brand.
 I’ll be reviewing a 6 year old, 2010 vintage Aultmore that was bottled in 2016 at 46%.
 Importantly, it has been bottled at natural colour and without the use of chill filtration.

 Smell: Classic Speyside nose with Apples & Pears, Grass, Honey & Heather & Biscuit.